andrew/ultimate-awesome/README.md

 - [awesome-openx](https://github.com/benediktschwab/awesome-openx) - A list of free applications, libraries and datasets concerning the development of automated driving functions with focus on ASAM OpenX standards.
 - [awesome-python-roadmaps](https://github.com/DjangoEx/awesome-python-roadmaps) - Awesome Python roadmaps.
 - [awesome-graph-universe](https://github.com/graphgeeks-lab/awesome-graph-universe) - A curated list of resources for graph-related topics, including graph databases, analytics and science.
-- [Awesome-SAM2](https://github.com/GuoleiSun/Awesome-SAM2) - This repo aims to include materials (papers, codes, slides) about SAM2 (segment anything in images and videos).
-We are continuously improving the project.
-Welcome to PR the works (papers, repos) that are missed.
-- [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [awesome-active-learning](https://github.com/yongjin-shin/awesome-active-learning) - Awesome Active Learning Paper List.
 - [awesome-sbdd](https://github.com/zaixizhang/awesome-sbdd) - Papers about Structure-based Drug Design (SBDD).
 - [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.